GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

     deploying the updated version, and switching traffic from the old to the new.

-3. Visit `http://YOUR_PROJECT_ID.appspot.com` to see your changes live.
+3. View your changes live by running

+        gcloud app browse

 ## Clean up